 Imagine this delicious morsel in front of you right now – Pumpkin pie flavor infused into warm cinnamon rolls with nutty pecans, drizzled with sweet-buttery icing and then topped with ginger-spiked homemade whipped cream.
 You want some right now, don’t you?
 Well, creating this festive, sweet casserole couldn’t be easier so let’s get started.

-Using my favorite brand of canned cinnamon rolls (Immaculate Baking – look up where to buy them here and yes there is a difference), I started with 2 cans of cinnamon rolls.
+Using my favorite brand of canned cinnamon rolls (Immaculate Baking) I started with 2 cans of cinnamon rolls.

 Once both cans of cinnamon rolls have been opened and separated, cut each one into eight pieces.
 The entire batch is then dumped into a 9×13-inch pan.
 The dough gets covered with a mixture of pumpkin, spices, brown sugar, milk, crystallized ginger (or candied ginger, same thing) and chopped pecans before baking.
 Very easy!
 And when it’s baked and ready…